getml/reflect-cpp/docs/variants_and_tagged_unions.md

     rfl::Field<"width", double> width;
 };

+// NOTE: If you are using anonymous fields,
-using Shapes = std::variant<Circle, Rectangle, Square>;
+// you would probably have to use `rfl::Variant` instead. using Shapes = std::variant<Circle, Rectangle, Square>;

 const Shapes r = Rectangle{.height = 10, .width = 5};